relogu/Federated-Learning-Project/clustering/README.md

 ## References

-1. Beutel, Daniel J and Topal, Taner and Mathur, Akhil and Qiu, Xinchi and Parcollet, Titouan and Lane, Nicholas D Flower: A Friendly Federated Learning Research Framework. arXiv preprint arXiv:2007.14390, 2020
+1. Daniel J. Beutel and Taner Topal and Akhil Mathur and Xinchi Qiu and Titouan Parcollet and Nicholas D. Lane (2020).
+Flower: A Friendly Federated Learning Research Framework.
+CoRR, abs/2007.14390.
-2. M. Aledhari, R. Razzak, R. M. Parizi, and F. Saeed.
-Federated learning:  A survey on enabling technologies, protocols, and applications.IEEE Access, 8:140699–140725, 2020
-3. H. Brendan McMahan, Eider Moore, Daniel Ramage, Seth Hampson, and Blaise Aguera y Arcas.Communication-efficient learning of deep networks from decentralized data, 2017
+2. H. Brendan McMahan and Eider Moore and Daniel Ramage and Blaise Agüera y Arcas (2016).
+Federated Learning of Deep Networks using Model Averaging.
+CoRR, abs/1602.05629.
+3. Don Kurian Dennis and Tian Li and Virginia Smith (2021).
+Heterogeneity for the Win: One-Shot Federated Clustering.
+CoRR, abs/2103.00697.
+4. Junyuan Xie and Ross B. Girshick and Ali Farhadi (2015).
+Unsupervised Deep Embedding for Clustering Analysis.
+CoRR, abs/1511.06335.